Click on a link above to skip directly to FAQ on those subjects.

 Q. Who do I report an accident to?

 A. You should report any accident to your district executive or the professional advisor over the event at which the accident occurred.
 If you do not know who this individual is contact the council at 801-582-3663.

 Q. When is a Tour and Activity Plan needed?

-A. Any time a unit activity extends outside the local council boundaries, or camps for over 72 hours, or requires someone in the unit to have certification to supervise the activity such as shooting sports/acquatics activities/climbing/rappelling etc...
+A. Any time a unit activity extends outside the local council boundaries or requires someone in the unit to have certification to supervise the activity such as shooting sports/acquatics activities/climbing/rappelling etc...

 Q. Are we required to have two adults in each vehicle when we are transporting youth?